Updated February 2, 2023

 In short, people are getting great job offers COMING TO THEM, and are building great careers without resumes.

 And you can do it too.
 You don’t have to be a senior executive.
-You just need to have these three things.
+You just need to have these things.

 article continues below the video…